nicoleiocana/tpo-wiki/Compiling-a-local-version-of-the-website.md

 Translations for the website are imported by Jenkins when building the page, but if you want to test them, download the correct branch of the translations repo to the ./i18n/ folder:

 ```
+# clone the repository to the i18n directory
 $ git clone https://git.torproject.org/translation.git i18n
+# enter the directory
 $ cd i18n
+# choose the correct branch for the website.
+# replace tpo-web with the other branches if you are cloning other websites:
 $ git checkout tpo-web
 ```
 > For the other websites, the branches are: `tbmanual-contentspot`, `support-portal`, `communitytpo-contentspot`